msg555/subsetter/README.md

 python -m subsetter sample --plan my-plan.yaml mysql --host my-db-host --user my-db-user
 ```

+The sampler also supports filters which allow you to transform and anonymize your
+data using simple column filters.
+See
+[sampler_config.sample.yaml](sampler_config.sample.yaml) for more details on what
+filters are available and how to configure them.

 ## Plan and sample in one action

 There's also a `subset` subcommand to perform the `plan` and `sample` actions